 It's critical to note that this is the very same day the Gospels refer to as "the Sabbath" when recounting Jesus' crucifixion.
 Jesus died on Abib 14, the day before the First Day of Unleavened Bread.
-Mark 15:42 describes it as "the Preparation Day, that is, the day before the Sabbath."
+Mark 15:42 describes it as "the Preparation Day, that is, begins to eat the produce of the land the day before the Sabbath."
 Luke 23:54 observes, "That day was the Preparation, and the Sabbath drew near."
-John 19:14 calls it "the Preparation Day of the Passover" and John
+John 19:14 calls it "the Preparation Day of the Passover" and John 19:31 notes that it was also the preparation day for a Sabbath before adding, "for that Sabbath was a high day."